EVENT OVERVIEW

 Medicare card (for Canadians) or a list of medications/conditions if applicable (consider checking in with First Aid upon arrival)

-Your hard copy ticket and government ID
+Your hard copy ticket and government ID (for age verification purposes- only)

 Sufficient cash (the on-site ATM may not always be accessible)